The Simons Observatory: Combining cross-spectral foreground cleaning with multitracer $B$-mode delensing for improved constraints on inflation: Theoretical framework

 where $C_l^{EE}$ is the theoretical lensed $E$-mode power spectrum, $N_l^{EE}$ is computed for the coadded bands using the LAT noise model and hats refer to observed quantities.
 In Ref.~\cite{namikawa_simons_2022}, the Wiener-filtered $E$-modes are obtained with the algorithm presented in Ref.~\cite{eriksen_power_2004} to account for the inhomogeneities of noise and the survey boundary.
 Furthermore, Ref.~\cite{namikawa_simons_2022} includes SAT $E$-modes, defined over the smaller area displayed in the right panel of Fig.~\ref{fig:hitmaps}.
 This technique was shown to improve the correlation between the estimator and the input $E$-modes for the foreground-free situation studied in Ref.~\cite{namikawa_simons_2022}, but has the disadvantage of being very CPU intensive.
 To reduce computational costs, the present analysis will be restricted to LAT-only diagonally filtered $E$-modes.
 This condition also prevents our lensing templates from containing SAT foreground residuals and instrument systematics; these would contribute as small corrections to the cross-spectra between the template and the SAT maps, and will be the subject of future work.
 Note that while Eq.~\eqref{eq:lensing_B} refers to unlensed $E$-modes, the latter are not directly observable and our estimator is built using their lensed counterparts; gradient-order templates computed this way have actually been found to result in more efficient delensing due to cancellations between higher-order terms in the $B$-mode residuals \cite{lizancos_limitations_2021}.

 Let us now briefly describe the method used to estimate the lensing convergence.
 As was done in Ref.~\cite{namikawa_simons_2022}, we combine the LAT CMB lensing map with external large-scale structure tracers.
-To reconstruct the CMB lensing map internally, we use quadratic estimators based on the correlation between lensed temperature ($\Theta$) and polarization ($E$, $B$) fields, whose ensemble average with fixed $\kappa$ is given by
+To reconstruct the CMB lensing map internally, we use quadratic estimators based on the correlation between lensed temperature ($\Theta$) and polarization ($E$, $B$) fields, whose ensemble average over unlensed CMB fields but with a fixed realisation of the $\kappa$ field is given by

 at leading order \cite{namikawa_lensing_2014}.
 The second (off-diagonal) term in Eq.~\eqref{eq:off_diag} appears as a result of mode coupling and the response functions $f^{XY}_{ll'L}$ correspond to

 where $p^+$ is $1$ for $l+l'+L$ even and $0$ for $l+l'+L$ odd.
 Aiming to build a robust estimator of $\kappa$ satisfying $\langle\hat{\kappa}_{LM}\rangle=\kappa_{LM}$, Ref.~\cite{okamoto_cmb_2003} proposed the form